 The Equality Act 2010 was introduced to ensure protection from discrimination, harassment and victimisation on the grounds of specific characteristics (referred to as protected characteristics).
 For schools, this means that it is unlawful to discriminate against pupils or treat them less favourably because of their gender, race, disability, religion or beliefs, gender reassignment, sexual orientation, pregnancy or maternity.

 Marriage and civil partnerships and age are also ‘protected characteristics’, but do not apply to our provision for pupils.
 Under the Act, The Dales School is expected to comply with the Public Sector Equality Duty.
 This requires us to:

 - Advance equality of opportunity between different groups;

 As a public organisation, we are required to:

 - Publish information to show compliance with the Equality Duty.
 This is achieved via our Equalities Policy;

 - Publish Equality Objectives which are specific and measurable.

 Our Equalities Policy is in line with national guidance and contains information about how the school complies with the Public Sector Equality Duty.
 We also give guidance to staff and outside visitors on our approach to promoting equality.

-- To endeavour to ensure that the governance representation and staff in leadership roles is reflective of the education community we serve.
+- To endeavour to ensure that the governance representation and staff in leadership roles are reflective of the education community we serve.

 In addition, further Equality Objectives for 2019-2023 are: